-	Another thing to help giving thanks take hold is to identify WHO you are grateful to.
+Another thing to help giving thanks take hold is to identify who you are grateful to.
 Being thankful inherently means there is an object of your gratitude.
 Who helped you get that job, supported you through addiction recovery, has been there for you while going to school, helped you financially?
 Who had your back?
-Whether you credit your spouse, parents, friends, God, or someone else, it’s important to acknowledge that what you have and where you are comes largely from outside yourself.
-You may have pulled yourself up by your own bootstraps, and it’s okay to pat yourself on the back.
-But you didn’t do it alone.
+Whether you credit your spouse, parents, friends, God, or someone else, it’s important to acknowledge the support you have had along the way.
+You may have pulled yourself up by your bootstraps, and it’s okay to pat yourself on the back, but you didn’t do it alone.

 A final tip for giving thanks and fostering an attitude of gratefulness is to keep a simple journal where you jot down the things and the people you are grateful for.
 One quick entry a day will help you remember what’s important.
 Also, make a habit of thanking someone or saying a prayer of thanksgiving every day.

 As you practice gratefulness, you may be surprised that you start to feel a little lighter.
 Why?
 Because expressing gratitude as a way of life isn’t just an ethereal act.
 It has scientifically proven benefits.
 According to Forbes magazine, gratefulness opens the door to more relationships, improves physical health, improves psychological health, enhances empathy, reduces aggression, improves sleep, improves self-esteem, and increases mental strength.
 Yes, please!